 A Bell 204 helicopter and Jet Ranger 407 helicopter (or similar aircraft) would be used for support and transport during the seismic survey.
 The Bell 204 would generally be used for long-lining equipment, while the Jet Ranger 407 would be used for personnel and equipment transport (via long line).
-When practicable, the helicopters would be used to conduct aerial surveys near river mouths prior to the commencement of seismic survey operations in order to identify locations where beluga whales and other marine mammals may be concentrated.
+Apache plans to utilize the crew helicopter or a small fixed-wing aircraft to conduct aerial surveys in order to identify locations or congregations of beluga whales and other marine mammals.
+The aircraft should be used every day, but must be used for surveys near river mouths.
+In addition, between May 1 and December 15, safety and weather permitting, daily aerial surveys must be conducted when there are any seismic-related activities (including, but not limited to, node laying/retrieval or air gun operations) occurring north of a line from Tyonek across to Moose Pont, Cook Inlet.